Competitive Erosion is Conformally Invariant: Interface dynamics

 \subsection{Formal definitions and setup}

-In this section we make precise all the definitions and the entire setup leading to the statement of Theorem \ref{mainresult}.
-We will also present a more quantitative version of the result.\\

-For any two points $x,y \in \C,$ $d(x,y)$ will be used to denote the euclidean distance between them.
-For any set $A\subset \C$ and any $x \in \C$ denote by $d(x,A)$, the distance between the point and the set. $\DD$ will be used to denote the unit disc centered at the origin in the complex plane. $B(x,\e )$ denotes the open euclidean ball of radius $\e$ with center $x$.\\ \\
+In this section we collect all the necessary definitions and notations required for the statement of the main result.
+For any two points $x,y \in \C,$ (also thought of as $\R^2$) we use $d(x,y)$ to denote the Euclidean distance between them.
+For sets $A, B \subset \C,$ let $\DD$ will be used to denote the unit disc centered at the origin in the complex plane. $B(x,r )$ denotes the open euclidean ball of radius $r$ with center $x$.
+For a bounded, simply connected, planar domain, $\U\subset \C$ we will say ``$\U $ is smooth", to mean that the boundary of $\U$ i.e., $\overline \U \cap \overline{(\U^c)},$ where $\overline \U$ is the closure of $\U$, is an analytic curve (equivalently, the conformal map from $\U$ to $\DD$ has a conformal extension across the boundary, see \cite[Prop 3.1]{pom}).

-\emph{Throughout the rest of the article all our domains will be bounded, simply connected, smooth (as described before the statement of Theorem \ref{mainresult}) and hence we will drop the adjectives.} \begin{definition} For any domain $B\subset \C$ denote by $\partial B$ the boundary of $B.$ \end{definition}
+\emph{Throughout the rest of the article, all our domains will be smooth and hence we will not recall all these properties and simply speak of ``a domain".}